mlanza/atomic/README.md

 ## Modules

-The `core` module provides what's needed in most general situations.
-If a UI is needed, reach for the `reactives` and `dom` modules, where the former provides FRP and the latter tools for use in the, ahem, DOM.
+The `core` module provides the foundation.
+If a UI is needed, reach for the `reactives` and `dom` modules, where the former provides FRP and the latter, tools for use in the, ahem, DOM.

 Elm sold FRP.
-So by the time CSP appeared in `core.async` that ship had already sailed.
+So by the time CSP appeared in `core.async` that ship had already sailed, so Atomic is based on reactives.

-The atom equivalent and the type which houses an app's big bang [world state](https://docs.racket-lang.org/teachpack/2htdpuniverse.html) is `cell`.
-From it observables/signals are derived.
-It's only significant difference from an atom is how, like a [subject](https://rxjs.dev/guide/subject), in addition to on change, it invokes its callback on subscribe as well.
-This seemed to make sense in most UIs it was used to build.
+Its state container, the bucket which houses an app's big bang [world state](https://docs.racket-lang.org/teachpack/2htdpuniverse.html), is the `cell`.
+It's mostly equivalent to a Clojure atom.
+The main exception is it invokes the callback upon subscription the way an Rx [subject](https://rxjs.dev/guide/subject) does.
+This choice has well suited the developing of user interfaces.

 Like [xstream](https://staltz.com/why-we-built-xstream.html) it doesn't rely on many operators.
-And implementation experience has seen how hot observables are usually easier to handle correctly than cold ones.
+And implementation experience has seen how hot observables are easier to handle correctly than cold ones.
 These notions have, thus, been baked into the defaults.

-The holy trinity of modules—`core`, `reactives`, and `dom`—are imported as `_`, `$` and `dom`.
-The `_` also doubles as a partial application placeholder when using autopartial.
+The typical UI imports `core`, `reactives`, and `dom` as `_`, `$` and `dom` respectively.
+The `_` doubles as a partial application placeholder when using autopartial.
 To facilitate interactive development these assignments can be readily imported by entering [`cmd()`](./dist/cmd.js) from a browser console where Atomic is loaded.

 Since many of its core functions are taken directly from Clojure one can often use its documentation.
 Here are a handful of its bread and butter functions:
 * [`swap`](https://clojuredocs.org/clojure.core/swap!)